 Step 5.
 Mulch and Watering

-The last step, and also one of the most important, is mulching and watering.
+Mulching and watering are important to help the tree establish.
 Start by watering the tree with a large bucket of water.
 Apply the water slowly so that it has time to sink in.
 It might help to firm down the soil again at this point.

 Next apply a mulch.
 A mulch is a layer of organic material which will suppress grass and weeds, which provide far too much competition for water and nutrients for a young fruit tree and will stop it establishing properly.
 The best mulch material is well-rotted farmyard manure or compost but decorative gravel also works.
 Lay it or spread it on the ground, out from the trunk to a distance of about 3ft / 1m.
 The mulch layer should be just deep enough to prevent light penetration, so about 1" / 3cm.
 Unless you are in an area prone to water-logging, it is a good idea to build the mulch up at the edges so that water naturally flows into the tree.
 Leave a gap of about 1" / 3cm around the stem.